Edge Developer Platform

 For more information, please see Domain Management.

-Git Management
+Managing Git

-Configure Build Deployment
+Configuring Build Deployment

-Through the build deployment configuration, you can specify how Pages builds your project.
+With the build deployment configuration, you can specify how Pages builds your project.

-For more information, please see Construction Guide.
+For more information, please refer to the construction guide.